Deyaa/CouponSystem-Phase2/README.md

 Customer - Can purchase coupon.

 **Infra**:
-LoginManager - used as the first entry to the system - for login Controllers - Web api's to manipulate the capalities system for all client types.
+LoginManager - used as the first entry to the system - for login.
+Controllers - Web api's to manipulate the capalities system for all client types.
 ControllerAdvice (advice) - used to catch exception threw from the controllers.
 CommandLineRunner: